microsoft/axe-sarif-converter/README.md

     yarn install
     yarn build
     ```
-1. Update the versions of axe-cli and axe-core in `src/test-resources/generator/package.json`
+1. Update the versions of @axe-core/cli and axe-core in `src/test-resources/generator/package.json`
 1. Generate test resource files for the new version with:

     ```